rajendragosavi/service-catalog/README.md

     is_deleted BOOLEAN DEFAULT FALSE
 );
 ```

+Data Model

+1. We have three tables - users , service and user_service_access.
+2. user table stores user details like userID, userName and BU.
+3. service table has service details
+4. user_service_access table is used to model the many-to-many relationship between users and services.
+It tracks which users have access to which services.

+5. Its many-to-many relationship where a user can have access to multiple services and a service can be accessed by multiple users, you need to introduce a join table.
+This join table will establish the relationship between users and services.

 This will run a postgres in docker container and make it accessible over localhost on port 5432